California Academy of Sciences: Governance

 The California Academy of Sciences, California's oldest operating museum and research institution for the natural sciences, is governed by a 41-member board of trustees who are nominated and chosen by the California Academy of Sciences Fellows.
 The Academy Fellows are in turn, "[n]ominated by their colleagues and appointed by the Board of Trustees...the Fellows remain members of the Fellowship for life."
 The board of trustees is then responsible for appointing the executive management of the academy, who in turn are responsible for overseeing the academy's overall operation and the hiring of its other managers and employees.

 Institute for Biodiversity Science and Sustainability (IBSS)

 Besides its function as a source of public science education through its museum, the California Academy of Sciences also operates the Institute for Biodiversity Science and Sustainability (IBSS) as its research arm, conducting research in the fields of taxonomy, phylogenetics, and biodiversity studies.
-Although one aspect of the IBSS is available for viewing by museum patrons at the science "project lab" exhibit, most of the research happens in laboratories and facilities, "behind the scenes", and not observable by the public.
+Although some aspects of IBSS collections and research are available for viewing by museum patrons at the "Hidden Wonders" exhibit, most of the research happens in laboratories and facilities, "behind the scenes", and not observable by the public.
 In fact, unbeknownst to most patrons, research and administrative facilities occupy nearly 50% of the Academy's physical structure.